 Dr. Richardson is an expert in facial aesthetics and will customize the treatment plan for each individual patient in order to achieve the best possible results.
 Hairline lowering, also known as hairline advancement, scalp advancement, or forehead reduction, is a very gratifying procedure for patients, as most have dealt with this hereditary condition their entire lives.

 Another option for hairline lowering is hair transplant, which can be performed to lower the hairline.
 Hairline lowering with hair transplant does not require any linear incisions along the hairline, but does not usually attain the same density as a hairline advancement procedure with only one hair transplant session.
 In most cases, patients will opt for a second hair transplant session about one year after the first session in order to achieve even greater density in the transplanted zone.
 Once this second session is complete, patients have usually achieved excellent density.
 The upside of this technique is the lack of any linear scar along the hairline.
-The downside of the hair transplant hairline advancement is that the entire process takes about two years to see the final result as hair grows slowly and the transplanted grafts after the second session (which is usually performed one year after the first) will take a full year to mature.
+The downside of the hair transplant hairline advancement is that the entire process takes about two years to see the final result as hair grows slowly and the transplanted grafts after the second session (which is usually performed 9-12 months after the first) will take a full year to mature.
 Click here to learn more about hair transplant procedures.

 In some cases, patients will choose to combine the two techniques: they will have the one-stage hairline advancement procedure to move the hairline down a few centimeters, and then come back 6-12 months later to have a few hair transplant grafts placed just in front of, around, and in the scar in order to camouflage it even more.
 This entirely depends on patient preference, their particular anatomy, and how well they heal after surgery.

 Dr. Richardson can discuss these options with you in detail during your consultation and formulate a personalized treatment plan based on your anatomy, goals, and lifestyle.